All Episodes

 He's a regular visitor to Venezuela, as is Glover, or is Glover.

-He's among a number of high-profile U.S. supporters of Chavez, who include the Crooners Harry Belafonte and the Princeton University scholar Cornell West.
+He's among a number of high-profile U.S. supporters of Chavez, who include the crooners Harry Belafonte and the Princeton University scholar Cornell West.

 You got me.

-Well, we'll see how it uh works out.
+We'll see how it works out.

 This takes me to Bernard Shaw.

-As one of its original anchors, the Chicago native Bernard Shaw set the tone for serious insightful journalism on TV's first 24-hour cable news operation.
+As one of its original anchors, the Chicago native Bernard Shaw set the tone for serious, insightful journalism on TV's first 24-hour cable news operation.

 So it pains him deeply to see what has become of the proud brand he helped create.

-Shaw told Channel 11 in Chicago's John Callaway, well, I try not to.
+Asked what he now thinks of CNN, Shaw told Channel 11 in Chicago's John Calloway, well, I try not to.

 CNN has fine women and men working there.